Jaymon/bang/README.md

 The folders should allow tagging with #hashtags

 a project should be able to include a plugins directory (python module) that will allow customization, there should be events added around all the major things during execution (eg, a post_compiled event, a pre_compile event) that the plugins module the user adds can hook into.

-There should be a few default plugins, a sitemap plugin that takes the posts_compiled event and creates a sitemap.xml file, and an rss plugin that also takes posts_compiled and produces an rss feed of the last 10 posts or something.
+Not sure this needed anymore though since you can configure the plugins in your config.py file